cindy-wang328/CS341CourseSiteScraping/README.md

-# CS341CourseSiteScraping
+# CS341 Scraping
-put the cs341 assignments and lectures into google calendar
+put the cs341 assignments and lectures into google calendar (Why does every course use a diff site?????)

 Authorize google calendar api:
 - Go to https://developers.google.com/calendar/quickstart/python, follow their Step 1 and 2